 The legal basis for processing personal data for the purpose of recruitment is our legitimate interest to develop our business.

-Personal data collected from unsuccessful employment applicants is retained for 12 months after which it is securely destroyed.
+Personal data collected from unsuccessful employment applicants is retained for 6-12 months (depending upon which part of our group you have applied to) after which it is securely destroyed.

 8.4 Business Development and marketing

 The initial legal basis for processing personal data for the purpose of business development is our legitimate interest to develop our business by undertaking sales and marketing activities.

-When sending electronic marketing messages to existing customers concerning similar products or services to those already purchased, we rely on the “soft opt-in” approved by the UK’s Information Commissioner’s Office, and similar mechanisms in other European countries.
+When sending electronic marketing messages to existing customers concerning similar products or services to those already purchased, we rely on the “soft opt-in” approved by the UK’s Information Commissioner and similar mechanisms in other European countries.
+Such mechanisms permit us to lawfully send marketing messages to existing customers provided that they contain an “opt out” mechanism.

-The legal basis for sending electronic marketing messages to named individuals is consent.
+The lawful basis for sending electronic marketing messages to named individuals is consent.
 We retain evidence of the consent which has been provided.

 We retain personal data collected through our business development processes for as long as we believe our products and services may be of interest to prospective customers.
 Individuals and organisations can ask to be removed from our business development system at any time.